-If you are thinking of installing or are about to install a solar system, you may have heard about the Small-scale Renewable Energy Scheme (SRES) and it’s Small-scale Technology Certificate (STC) rebate.
-We know it can all be a little confusing but don’t worry, we are here to help you understand exactly what it all means and how much it can put back in your pocket.
+Suppose you are thinking of installing or are about to install a solar system.
+In that case, you may have heard about the Small-scale Renewable Energy Scheme (SRES) and its Small-scale Technology Certificate (STC), financial incentive.
+We know it can all be a little confusing but don’t worry; we are here to help you understand what it all means and how much it can put back in your pocket.

 The SRES Scheme is a government incentive to move Australia towards clean energy and to meet its renewable energy targets in the future.
-The Scheme has created a new market for buying and selling Renewable Energy Certificates (REC) which can be thought of like vouchers.
-One kind of certificate is the Small-scale Technology Certificates (STC’s), which both subsidizes small clean energy technologies like solar systems for the public and helps electricity retailers meet their renewable energy obligations.
-This happens because the electricity companies can buy the STC certificates (or vouchers) off you to meet their targets.
+The scheme has created a new market for buying and selling Renewable Energy Certificates (REC), which can be thought of like vouchers.
+One kind of certificate is the Small-scale Technology Certificates (STC’s), which subsidizes small clean energy technologies like solar systems for the public and helps electricity retailers meet their renewable energy obligations.
+Electricity retailers can buy the STC certificates (or vouchers) off you to meet their targets.

-When you install your system you can receive your rebate by claiming STCs.
+When you install your system, you can receive your financial incentive by claiming STCs.
 The amount of STC’s you will receive will depend on the size of your system and how much energy will likely be generated by where you live.
-You will get 1 STC for every 1,000 kilowatt-hours of energy that would be generated between the time of the installation and 2030 however you claim these STC’s in advance.
-The value of your STC is influenced by the fluctuating market value.
-Usually, the value is claimed by the installer who deducts this from the cost of your system.
+You will get 1 STC for every 1,000 kilowatt-hours of energy generated between the installation and 2030; however, you claim these STC’s in advance.
+The fluctuating market value influences the value of your STC.
+Usually, the value is claimed by the installer, who then deducts this from the cost of your system.

-The amount you receive from rebate is calculated using 3 main factors; The area where you are installing the solar (how much energy you are likely to produce), the market value of your STC’s and the deeming period (This decreases every year as the scheme is being phased out).
-So the earlier you install the more you can claim.
+The amount you receive is calculated using three main factors; The area where you are installing the solar (how much energy you are likely to produce), the market value of your STC’s and the deeming period (This decreases every year as the scheme is being phased out).
+So the earlier you install, the more you can claim.

-Areas are broken up into 4 zones.
-To check which zone rating you need to use to calculate your STC value you can check using your postcode here.
+Areas are divided into four zones.
+To check which zone rating you need to use to calculate your STC value, you can check using your postcode here.

 6.6 x 1.382 x 11 = 100 STC’s